MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

     ![Screenshot of Dynamics 365 Remote Assist on HoloLens, showing the notification that recording has started.](media/03.08-call-recording-started.png)

-4. The **Start Recording** button now becomes a **Stop Recording** button.
+4. The **Start Recording** button becomes a **Stop Recording** button.
 You'll also see a persistent recording indication in the top left of the video card.

     ![Screenshot of Dynamics 365 Remote Assist on HoloLens showing a call being recorded.](media/03.00-call-recording-in-progress.png)